thimc/cmpdb/README.md

 Note: The benchmark is somewhat of a fork bomb as it spawns a new process continuously in order to measure the total run time of what cmpdb's code functionality does

-## Bugs
-There is no man page for this tool.